 In the post, I’ll share some of the best tips for managing it all without leaving you or your finances out.
-And these tips are applicable whether you are a mom to one, have two under two, or have multiple kids of different ages!
+These tips are applicable whether you are a mom in business, a mom to one, have two under two, or have multiple kids of different ages!

 Tips to stay organized in your life & finances